Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 An average cervix is… trick question, there’s no such thing!
 The position of the cervix is relative to the person it’s in.
 What is high for you may be average for another, and vice versa.
 This goes to show why self-exploration is an important tool for understanding your body.

-Not all period products are a perfect match for all body types.
-If you’ve been struggling for months to get a certain product to work for you and are still leaking or experiencing discomfort, it may be time to switch products.
+Not all period products suit every body type.
+If you’ve been struggling with a product for months and still experiencing leaks or discomfort, it may be time to switch.

 Even switching brands can help: Some users that haven’t been able to get Flex Disc to work, for instance, have found success with our other menstrual disc brand, Softdisc.
 Softdisc looks and feels similar to Flex Disc, but its rim is made of a different polymer that works better for some folks.